taocpp/json/README.md

 ### PEGTL License

-The Art of C++ / JSON contains the [PEGTL](https://github.com/ColinH/PEGTL) which is licensed as follows:
+The Art of C++ / JSON contains portions of the [PEGTL](https://github.com/taocpp/PEGTL) which is licensed as follows:

-> Copyright (c) 2008-2017 Dr. Colin Hirsch and Daniel Frey
+> Copyright (c) 2007-2017 Dr. Colin Hirsch and Daniel Frey
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
 >